-As part of the CSHBC Quality Assurance & Professional Practice (QAPP) Program, CSHBC Professional Practice Advisors (PPAs) provide professional practice information to registrants to ensure adherence to regulatory requirements, as well as guidance on how practice standards and related documents can be implemented in practice.
+As part of the CSHBC Quality Assurance & Professional Practice (QAPP) Program, CSHBC Professional Practice Advisors (PPAs) provide professional practice information to registrants to ensure adherence to regulatory requirements, and to provide guidance on how practice standards and related documents can be implemented in practice.

 Confidential professional practice information and guidance is available to all registrants at any time.
 This service is proactive and preventative in nature and enhances the College’s QAPP Program by addressing regulatory practice issues and responding to registrant enquiries and questions, as well as questions from members of the public about registrant practice.
 Information may be provided by email, phone, or virtually, depending on the complexity of the issue.